Department of Psychology

 Ph.D., Kings College, University of London, 2000

-Gina R Kuperberg, MD PhD, is an Associate Professor in the
+Gina R Kuperberg, MD PhD, is a Professor in the

-Dept. of Psychology at Tufts University and an Associate Psychiatrist in the
+Dept. of Psychology at Tufts University and a psychiatrist in the

 Dept. of Psychiatry at Massachusetts General Hospital.
 She earned her MD at St.